Josef Newgarden

 Newgarden joined Team Penske in 2017, scoring his first win with the team in his third start.
-He earned four wins and nine podiums in 2017, capturing his first IndyCar Series Championship.
-2018 saw a fifth-place finish with three wins.
+He earned four wins and nine podiums in 2017, capturing his first IndyCar Series Championship the same year, and saw a fifth-place finish in the standings with three wins in 2018.
 Newgarden earned his second Championship in 2019 with four wins and seven podium finishes.
 During the 2020, 2021, and 2022 seasons, he produced four, two, and five wins respectively, finishing second each year.
 Newgarden won the inaugural PeopleReady Force for Good Challenge in 2022 by winning on an oval, road, and street course.

 In 2023, Newgarden swept the Iowa Speedway weekend and nearly became the first driver to win every oval race on the schedule with wins at Texas and Indianapolis.
-After a thrilling last-lap pass, Newgarden won the 2023 Indianapolis 500 in his twelfth attempt at the "Greatest Spectacle in Racing".
+After a last-lap pass, Newgarden won the 2023 Indianapolis 500 in his twelfth attempt.
 He finished fifth in the standings in 2023, his eighth consecutive season finishing in the top-five in the championship standings.
-Newgarden won the 2024 Indianapolis 500 becoming the first driver in over twenty years to win the Indianapolis 500 back-to-back.
+Newgarden won the 2024 Indianapolis 500, becoming the first driver in over twenty years to win the Indianapolis 500 back-to-back.

-Career
+Early career

 Karting

 According to an interview on The Dale Jr. Download, Newgarden's first race vehicle was a motorized scooter purchased at a skate shop in Hendersonville, Tennessee.
 In 2001, Newgarden competed in events across the country.
 After a year of this, his father purchased a kart.

-When he was 13, he and his family ventured outside of Tennessee to find a competitive kart racing environment.
-This led Newgarden to a kart racing facility in New Castle, Indiana, that had recently been launched by IndyCar driver Mark Dismore.
-In order to stay efficient with funding, Newgarden focused on local and regional championships rather than competing nationally.
+When he was 13, Newgarden and his family ventured outside of Tennessee to find a competitive kart racing environment.
+This led Newgarden to a kart racing facility in New Castle, Indiana, that had been recently launched by IndyCar driver Mark Dismore.
+In order to be efficient with his funding, Newgarden focused on local and regional championships rather than competing nationally.

-In his first year of karting (2005), Newgarden finished 2nd and 3rd in the Kart Racers of America (KRA) Junior Can Championship.
+In his first year of karting (2005), Newgarden finished second and third in the Kart Racers of America (KRA) Junior Can Championship.
 He also competed in the TAG world championships that year in the junior division, securing the title.

-2006 was his most successful year in karting; he secured two championships in the KRA Junior Can division and repeated as the TAG World Champion in the junior division.
+The year 2006 proved to be Newgarden's most successful year in karting; he secured two championships in the KRA Junior Can division and repeated as the TAG World Champion in the junior division.

-He went on to compete in junior car racing in 2007, but returned to karting several times, racing in the highly competitive Robo-Pong 200 at New Castle Motorsports Park multiple times over the next few years.
-He won the 200-mile endurance race twice, with both successes coming with members of the Dismore family as his teammates (Mark Dismore Sr in 2011 and Mark Dismore Jr in 2013).
+Newgarden then went on to compete in junior car racing in 2007, but returned to karting multiple times over the next few years so he could race in the highly competitive Robo-Pong 200 at New Castle Motorsports Park.
+He also won the 200-mile endurance race twice, with both successes coming with members of the Dismore family as his teammates (Mark Dismore Sr in 2011 and Mark Dismore Jr in 2013).